-In some cases, Suggestions may forward queries for common words and phrases to a qualified partner, including Microsoft's Bing search engine, in order to receive and display the partner's search results.
-The partners aren't allowed to store queries, and they don't receive any search feedback.
-Apple proxies the queries so that partners also don't receive user IP addresses.
+In some cases, Suggestions may forward queries for common words and phrases to a qualified partner, in order to receive and display the partner's search results.
+Apple proxies the queries so that partners don't receive user IP addresses or search feedback.
 Communication with the partner is encrypted via HTTPS.
 For queries that occur frequently, Apple provides city-level location, device type, and client language as search context to the partner to improve search performance.
+In iOS 11, Siri Suggestions in Search queries aren't sent to partners.